Currently no jobs found for this search but The Medicus Firm adds new positions daily, and we may be working on a new opportunity that interests you.

 Please contact us at 888-260-4242 or firstname.lastname@example.org and we will contact you with more information.

-Since its founding in 2009, The Medicus Firm has assisted thousands of physicians in their search for the perfect job.
-Whether you’re just starting your career or you’re looking to advance your career, The Medicus Firm has got you covered.
-In addition to our unique job board, we offer free resources such as a practice preference and relocation survey, a job satisfaction and search report, and a news blog.
-The relocation survey and search report are both available for users to request to download so that they may be viewed at any time.
-The news blog covers important information regarding The Medicus Firm, as well as articles covering topics that all physicians are likely to encounter while practicing medicine.
+Since its founding in 2009, The Medicus Firm has helped place thousands of physicians in their dream careers using its job board.
+Aside from the job board, you will find resources such as a practice preference and relocation survey, a job satisfaction and search report, and a news blog.
+The relocation survey and satisfaction report can be requested for download so that users are able to view them at any time.
+The news blog, however, contains all important updates and information regarding The Medicus Firm, as well as topics on all stages of life as a physician.

 Salary + Job Growth